Marx and the American Civil War

 Part of this difference stemmed from the fact that expansion westward had worked more in the North’s favor.
 Free states in the Midwest such as Illinois, Michigan, Ohio, and Indiana simply grew much faster during this period than analogous “westward expansion” states in the South such as Alabama, Mississippi, Arkansas, and Louisiana.
 This divergence created a growing rift between northern and southern states.

 Political scientist Barrington Moore Jr. noted that the radically different nature of this westward push between North and South sowed the seeds of future conflict.
 “Before the middle of the nineteenth century, southern planters who had once welcomed western farmers as allies against the plutocracy of the North came to see the spread of independent farming as a threat to slavery and their own system” .
-Moore is correct.
+Moore is correct, and Marx would agree.
 The free settlers of the free states in the North prospered much more than those in the South did.
 Over time, these free Midwestern states came to represent an increasingly important economic and therefore political force in America’s politics.

 Moore notes that this ended up creating an informal regional alliance between the family farmers of the Midwest and the industrial capitalists of the urban Northeast .
 What had been a rough balance of power between northeastern and south Atlantic states in 1800 had shifted decisively in the North’s favor.

 Westward expansion took place in both North and South during this period, but the economics of free settlers settling free lands worked to stimulate growth much faster than the plantation-based economy relying on slave labor did in the South.
 As this truth set in, southern slave owners felt increasingly threatened by this shifting balance as the nineteenth century wore on.
 That awareness would sow the seeds of civil war.